IPL 2021 playoff scenarios: Battle on for top two; KKR hold edge for last spot, tough task for MI

 The name change has worked like a treat for the Delhi franchise.
 After qualifying for the playoffs in the first season as Capitals and reaching the final in their second, the Delhi side will seek to end their long wait for the title.
 They became the second team to qualify for playoffs this season, playing a brand of consistent cricket through both the legs.

-Rishabh Pant and Co sit pretty on 18 points with two matches to go but face a tricky test as they face fellow qualified-teams in their last two for a tough run in.
-Defeats against CSK and RCB could mean, DC have to go through the do-or-die Eliminator (if RCB win both their matches).
+Rishabh Pant and Co sit pretty on 18 points with two matches to go but face a tricky test as they face fellow qualified-teams for a tough run in.
+Defeats against CSK and RCB could mean, DC have to go through the do-or-die Eliminator, if RCB win their match against SRH too to finish on 20.
 As mentioned above, there is a chance for a three-way tie on 20 points and that is likely to favour Delhi and Chennai with their significantly better NRR compared to RCB.
 One more win is, however, likely to be enough.

 Royal Challengers Bangalore (Q)